Who should take this course:

-- Design visualizations to effectively leverage sensory and short-term memory.
+- Design visualizations that reduce cognitive load to effectively leverage short-term memory.

 - Design visualizations to inform viewers without misleading.